strubell/preprocess-conll05/README.md

 # preprocess-conll05
 Scripts for preprocessing the CoNLL-2005 SRL dataset.

+### Requirements:
+- Python 3
+- Bash
+- A copy of the [Penn TreeBank](https://catalog.ldc.upenn.edu/ldc99t42)

 ## Basic CoNLL-2005 pre-processing
-These pre-processing steps download the CoNLL-2005 data and gather gold part-of-speech and parse info from your copies of the PTB and Brown corpora.
+These pre-processing steps download the CoNLL-2005 data and gather gold part-of-speech and parse info from your copy of the PTB.
 The output will look like:
 ```
 The         DT    (S(NP-SBJ-1(NP*  *    -   -      (A1*
 economy     NN    *                *    -   -      *